 Why do you have a retail area in a Hot Yoga studio?

 We offer yoga mats, yoga towels, hand towels, t-shirts, tank tops, sweatshirts, and water bottles for convenience to our new and existing students.
 We offer these items, as they are a necessity to practice Hot Yoga.
 We also use this as our opportunity to give back to our community.
-We give a portion of the retail profits to local charities and non-profits.

 What should I expect from my first Far Infrared Sauna Therapy session